Rabbit Jaws Drilled into at Otago Uni

 It's the 8th day of our 12 Days of Christmas University of Otago exposé!

-Today, the experiment we're exposing is on rabbits: 8-10 week-old rabbits had their jaws drilled into and implanted with up to 6 metal spheres on each side on their jaw.
+Today, the experiment we're exposing was on rabbits: 8-10 week-old rabbits had their jaws drilled into and implanted with up to 6 metal spheres on each side of their jaw.
 Bone growth was then observed via several X-rays over 8 weeks before they were killed.
 All to try and test imaging equipment...

 THE EXPERIMENT: